luis198327/olympics-quiz-game/README.md

 + [GitPod](https://www.gitpod.io/) - used as the development environment for my website.
 I also used Git for Version Control in the project.
 + [GitHub](https://github.com/) - used to store the projects code after being pushed from GitPod.
 + [Balsamiq](https://balsamiq.com/) - used to create the wireframes during the design process.
-+ [Google fonts](https://fonts.google.com/) - used to import the 'Raleway' font into the style.css file which is used on all pages throughout the project.
++ [Google fonts](https://fonts.google.com/) - used to import the 'Lato' font into the style.css file which is used on all pages throughout the project.
 + [WebAim](https://webaim.org/resources/contrastchecker/) - used to check the contrast of foreground and background text/colours to ensure they pass.

 <<<